Recruitment and vetting policy

 Young member - means anyone under 18 years of age who is a member of Girlguiding.

-Enquirer - means an adult who is not currently registered on GO who is going through the enquiry process.
+Enquirer – means an individual who has registered their interest to volunteer with Girlguiding and is going through the enquiry process.

 Commissioner - means a volunteer manager at country, region, county, division or district level.

-Leader - means someone who is a unit leader, assistant leader or commissioner.
+Leader – means someone who holds the role of unit leader, assistant leader or commissioner.

-Regulated activity - means activity that has been identified by law as eligible for a criminal record disclosure check.
+Regulated activity – means activity that has been identified by law as eligible for the highest level of a criminal record disclosure check.

 Breach - means not meeting our expectations as set out in our Code of Conduct, policies and procedures (which are updated from time to time).